Volkswagen W12: W12 Nardò (2001)

 VW W12 Nardò 2001 (Front quarter).

 VW W12 Nardò 2001 (Rear quarter).

 In 2001, at the Tokyo Motor Show, Volkswagen Group released their most powerful W12 sports car concept yet, in bright orange (then also known as the W12 Nardò, referring to the Nardò Ring vehicle test track near the Italian city of Nardò).
 The engine was rated at 441 kW and 621 Nm of torque; it could accelerate from a standstill to 100 km/h in about 3.5 seconds, and had a top speed of 357 km/h, weighing 1200 kg.

+It was originally unveiled as the 2001 Tokyo Motor Show concept car and was subsequently modified into the unpainted carbon-fiber "Record Car" to perform the high-speed runs at the Nardò Ring.
+After breaking the records, VW restored its iconic orange paint job and body panels for museum exhibition.

 Records

 On 23 February 2002, a Volkswagen W12 coupé took the world record for all speed classes over 24 hours over the Nardò Ring at Lecce, covering a distance of 7740.576 km at an average speed of 322.891 km/h.
 It is still valid as of August 2025.

 In media

 The cars have been portrayed in video games, such as Gran Turismo, Asphalt, Project Gotham Racing, GRID, GTI Racing, World Racing 2 and the Test Drive series.
 The W12 Nardò also featured in a 2013 April Fools joke as the new Volkswagen LeVanto.